Suits by Indigent Person

-The application shall be presented to the court by the applicant in person (NOT BY ANY THIRD PARTY) but if he is exempted from personal appearance, application may be presented by an authorised agent.
+The application shall be presented to the court by the applicant in person (not by any third party), but if he is exempted from personal appearance, an application may be presented by an authorised agent.
 But the agent must be able to answer the questions regarding the application.

 Where the application is in proper form and duly presented, the court may examine the applicant or his agent regarding the merits of the claims and property of the applicant.

-For this purpose, he may present an application to the court along with a memorandum of appeal.
-The court may allow the applicant to appeal as an indigent person, subject to the provisions relating to suits by indigent person.
+For this purpose, he may present an application to the court, along with a memorandum of appeal.
+The court may allow the applicant to appeal as an indigent person, subject to the provisions relating to suits by indigent persons.

-Where the application for permission to sue as indigent person is granted, it shall be numbered and registered.
-It shall be deemed the plaint in the suit and suit shall proceed as a suit instituted in the ordinary manner.
+Where the application for permission to sue as an indigent person is granted, it shall be numbered and registered.
+It shall be deemed the plaint in the suit, and the suit shall proceed as if it was instituted in an ordinary manner.

 If a person has been allowed to sue as an indigent person, but he is not represented by a pleader, the court may assign a pleader to him.

-The defendant or government pleader may apply to court for withdrawal of permission granted to the plaintiff.
+The defendant or government pleader may apply to the court for the withdrawal of permission granted to the plaintiff.

 Rejection of Application